-Figure 2.
-Close-up of a CSA Catalog type ST-1 die cut sticker showing the imprint "Published by A. Dapremont.
+Figure 2: A close-up of a CSA Catalog Type ST-1 sticker showing the imprint "Published by A. Dapremont.
 NO LA.

-Figure 3.
-Faked cover by John A. Fox.
+Figure 3: A faked cover by John A. Fox.
 The Louisburgh, North Carolina, postmark is a fake.
-It ties together the pair of genuine 5¢ blue lithographs and the genuine die cut patriotic sticker.
-Collection of John L. Kimbrough, MD.
+It ties together the pair of genuine five-cent blue lithographs and the genuine patriotic sticker.
+(Courtesy, John L. Kimbrough)